Is your service delivery predictable?

 Define the leading and lagging measures that inform us on how we are achieving the goal.

-Build the visual management system that shows the leading measures and the lagging measures, visualised work, and workflow.
+Build a visual management system that shows the leading and lagging measures, visualised work, and workflow.

 A weekly accountability cadence for team members to commit to each other and hold each other accountable on the commitment.

 Consider working in cells to accelerate software delivery further, although initially, things may feel slower because we are focused on finishing the work rather than starting.